Configure properties

 - Assembly name – Shows the class reference.
 A blank column indicates a built-in property.

-A developer can create property data types by inheriting from the existing available ones.
+Developers create property data types by inheriting from existing types.

 Boolean(Selected or not selected) – True or false.Number(Integer) – An integer.FloatNumber(Floating point number) – Number with decimals, for example, 3.14.PageType(Page Type) – Optimizely CMS page type defined in admin view.PageReference(Page) – Link to an Optimizely page on the current site.Date(Date or Time) – Date and time.String(String <=255) – Short text, fewer than 256 characters in length.LongString(Long String >255) – Used for text exceeding 255 characters, such as the main editor area in edit view.Category(Category selection) – List of categories.LinkCollection(Link collection) – A collection of links that can be added and edited in edit view.